JaredWinkens/sdr-iq-visualizer/README.md

-# SDR IQ Data Visualization Platform
+# SDR IQ Data Analysis Platform

 > A web-based real-time visualization and analysis platform for Software-Defined Radio (SDR) IQ data

 ## 🎯 Overview

 This platform provides an accessible, browser-based interface for visualizing and analyzing raw IQ (In-phase/Quadrature) data from Software-Defined Radios, specifically designed for the ADALM-Pluto SDR.
-Built to bridge the gap between complex SDR tools and educational/research needs, it offers real-time signal visualization without requiring specialized software installations.
+Built to bridge the gap between complex SDR tools and educational/research needs, it offers real-time signal visualization and AI-powered analysis without requiring specialized software installations.

 ## ✨ Features